RomanusPi/LightSensor/README.md

-Light-Sensor
+#Light-Sensor

-for linux Mint Ubuntu
+#for linux Mint Ubuntu

-# LightSensor
+# run it as a root